Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 The relays here are placeholder for the sake of the example; for a list of actual relays, visit [the EthStaker relay list](https://github.com/eth-educators/ethstaker-guides/blob/main/MEV-relay-list.md).

-### Commit-Boost CLI Output
+### Commit-Boost Init Output

-Run `commit-boost-cli init --config cb-config.toml` with the above configuration, the CLI will produce the following Docker Compose file:
+Run `commit-boost init --config cb-config.toml` with the above configuration, the program will produce the following Docker Compose file:

 ```
 services: